A Commitment to Good Governance

 Steamships’ Community Grant Program supports Papua New Guinean registered charities and NGOs that provide development and community advancement in health, education, social welfare and social enterprise.

 The Remuneration and Nomination Committee meets at least semi-annually to review pay and bonus arrangements for all employees, succession planning and to review remuneration for Board and Committee Members.
-This is in accordance with ASX CGS principles and recommendation 8.1.
+This is in accordance with ASX CGS Principles 8.1.
 As mentioned above, the charter is disclosed on Steamships' website.

-The Company does not, however, disclose its policies and practices regarding remuneration of directors and senior executives.
-This is contrary to ASX CGS principles and recommendation 8.2
+The Company does not, however, disclose its policies and practices regarding remuneration of directors and senior executives, but it does disclose information consistent with its obligations as a PNG-incorporated company.
+This is contrary to ASX CGS Principles 8.2.

-The Company does not have an equity-based remuneration scheme (and ASX CGS principles and recommendation 8.3 is not relevant).
+The Company does not have an equity-based remuneration scheme (and ASX CGS Principles 8.3 is not relevant).